• Skip to primary navigation

 Modern commercial balsamic vinegar has a less intense flavor.
 It is mass produced, aged for a shorter time, and may be made with wine vinegar, added sugar, coloring, and thickeners.

 It is the most common type of balsamic vinegar on the grocery store shelves.
-Commercial balsamic vinegar can come from anywhere in the world, but only those processed in Modena can carry that name on the label.
+Commercial balsamic vinegar can come from anywhere in the world, but only those processed in Modena can carry that label.

 Commercial balsamic vinegars are still of good quality and a great option for marinades or making your favorite balsamic dressing.